danielefongo/microscope/readme.md

 })
 ```

-Take a look to already published plugins:
+You can also explore the already published plugins:

 - [microscope-buffers](https://github.com/danielefongo/microscope-buffers)
 - [microscope-code](https://github.com/danielefongo/microscope-code)